OCA/sign/survey_sign_oca/readme/USAGE.md

 Answers of type binary can be trated as signature fields if the survey question is the same as the signature placeholder in sign request.

+In that case make sure to have this module: `survey_question_type_binary` from OCA installed.

 Signers can still update the input values if they want.